ValerioSpagnoli/Multi-task-SNS-at-velocity-and-acceleration-level/README.md

-# Multi task Saturation in the Null Space method at acceleration and velocity level
+# Multi task Saturation in the Null Space (SNS) method at acceleration and velocity level

 This repository contain the framework for computing the Saturation in the Null Space method at acceleration and velocity level.